genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 ```

-Now, let's make a function to handle form submit.
-We are gonna structure the form data in a new variable:
+Let's make a function to handle the form submission.
+We are going to structure the form data in a new variable:

 ```jsx
 const handleSubmit = async () => {